lammps/lammps/doc/src/compute_born_matrix.rst

 """"""""""""

 This compute is part of the EXTRA-COMPUTE package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` page for more info.

 The Born term can be decomposed as a product of two terms.
 The first one is a general term which depends on the configuration.
 The second one is specific to every interaction composing your force field (non-bonded, bonds, angle...).
-Currently not all interaction implement the *born_matrix* method giving first and second order derivatives and a warning will be raised if you try to use this compute with such interactions.
-The returned values of this force field component is currently zero.
+Currently not all LAMMPS interaction styles implement the *born_matrix* method giving first and second order derivatives and LAMMPS will exit with an error if this compute is used with such interactions, unless the *numdiff* option is also used.

 Default
 """""""